102-30 Using Stock Market Orders & Limit Orders For Better Trading

 Stop Market Order

 A stop market order is similar to a limit order but requires an additional “stop” instruction.
 A stop market order becomes a market order when the stock’s market price reaches your specified “stop” price.
-This type of order can be used to protect against downside risk by ensuring that you do not pay more than you are comfortable with for a stock.
+This type of order can protect against downside risk by ensuring you do not pay more than you are comfortable with for a stock.

 A stop market order is similar to the previous example, except that when the order price is hit, it executes at the current market price.
 Essentially, it means you wish that your stop order becomes a market order once the target price is hit.